 Tally Mark Chart

 Tally mark chart or graph is a graphical representation of the data in statistics.
 It is beneficial in scanning the data.
-Tally marks on graphs are a quick way of keeping track of numbers in groups of five.
 Graph table has one vertical line which is made for each of the first four numbers and the fifth number is represented by a diagonal line across the previous four.
+Below chart contains tally marks for the numbers counting from 1 to 10.

 Tally Marks Questions